abaljeu/oomotion_vscode/README.md

 # Oomotion Vscode

 A textobject-oriented vscode keymap.
-Inspired by vim, kakoune and helix.
+It provides modal text editing, inspired by vim, kakoune and helix.
+And on top of that it implements a unique and intuitive Scope-driven (object-oriented) motion system.

 ![example.gif](https://raw.githubusercontent.com/DnailZ/oomotion_vscode/main/example.gif)

-# Modes
+# Scopes

-Different from vim, oomotion modes refer to textobject selection & navigation mode.
+Many of oomotions move and change operations apply to the current scope. are a unique refer to textobject selection & navigation mode.
 In each mode, your cursor will always select a specific kind of object and all navigations are based on that textobject.
 For example, in `word` mode, your cursor always selects a word in your document and you can use `hl` to navigate the previous/next word.
 And in `line` mode, your cursor always selects a line and you can use `jk` to navigate the previous/next line.

-The following is all modes supported by current version of oomotion:
+The following is all scopes supported by current version of oomotion:

 * `character`: Select & navigate by a single character each time.
 * `word`: Select & navigate by a word `[\p{L}\p{N}_@$#]+`  or consecutive symbols `[\p{S}\p{P}\p{M}]+` or a single delimiter `[()[]{}<>,;'"]` each time.
 For example, `let b_ne = !(a.b != c)` contains words `let`, `b_ne`, `=`, `!`, `(`, `a`, `.`, `b` `!=`, `c`, `)`.